Disinvestment from Israel: Palestinian territories

 Attempts to create a similar movement focusing on divestment from Israel, such as the Palestine Solidarity Committee's "Don't Pay for Occupation" campaign, failed to raise similar support, largely because (1) divestment was only one part of these program agendas which also focused on US foreign aid to Israel (as one activist put it "Although the campaign achieved many political aims, it failed to present a strategy of how one should not pay for occupation."); and (2) the notion that Israel was the natural successor to Apartheid South Africa as the next target for divestment was rejected not just by most American Jews and Jewish organizations, but also by human rights groups who had played a major role in the fight against Apartheid.

 Norway

 In May 2025, the Norwegian Confederation of Trade Unions voted unanimously to adopt a resolution calling to boycott Israel and calling the Norwegian government to divest funds from companies that support Israel.

 In August 2025, Norway's $2 trillion sovereign wealth fund, the world's largest investment fund, has pulled out of Caterpillar Inc. over what it says is its involvement in Israeli human rights abuses in Gaza and the occupied West Bank.

+2026 Sanctions on Israeli settlements in West Bank

+In September 2026, Britain, Canada, and France said they would impose sanctions on Israeli settlements in the West Bank, which are considered illegal under international law.
+The sanctions aim to ban settlement goods, act against companies and individuals providing services to settlements and ban the advertisement of settlements in the UK.
+When announcing the sanctions, Foreign Secretary Ed Miliband said that the Israeli government has too often 'turned a blind eye' to the 'ethnic cleansing of Palestinians in areas of the West Bank, perpetrated by settler terrorists'.
+The Israeli government responded by closing the British consulate in Jerusalem and banning 11 UK MPs, including Jeremy Corbyn, Diane Abbott and all five sitting Green Party MPs, from entering Israel.